Chapters | Links |

 95 #112

-The skies become foreboding as Gil says good bye to Paradise.
+The skies become foreboding as Gil Gillenwater says good bye to Paradise.

 95 #113

-The forest was cold and wet as we slogged into a ferocious storm.
+The forest is cold and wet as we slog into a ferocious storm.

 95 #114

-Todd deathly ill in the middle.
+Todd Gillenwater deathly ill in the middle.
 Malevolent water spirits or food poisoning?
-At his point Todd didn’t care.
-He just wanted to die.
-It was an excruciatingly long night.
+At his point Todd doesn't care.
+He just wants to die.
+It is an excruciatingly long night.

 95 #115

-Ghastly ill, Todd somehow manages the 1,100 foot, rain drenched climb to the dreaded Adrothang swamp.
+Ghastly ill, Todd Gillenwater somehow manages the 1,100 foot, rain drenched climb to the dreaded Adrothang swamp.

 95 #116

-In a super-human effort Todd continues to move forward.
-But in his sickened condition we fall further and further behind.
+In a super-human effort Todd Gillenwater continues to move forward.
+But in his sickened condition we fall farther and farther behind.

 95 #117

-As brothers we felt horrible for Todd but there was little we could do but try and encourage him onward.
-Waiting for him was difficult in the glacial cold and rain.
-We became chilled to the bone and could feel the insidious onset of hypothermia tighten its lethal grip.
+As brothers we fell horrible for Todd Gillenwater but there is little we can do but try and encourage him onward.
+Waiting for him is difficult in the glacial cold and rain.
+We become chilled to the bone and can feel the insidious onset of hypothermia tighten its lethal grip.

 95 #118